sakoht/data-provenance/provenance/README.md

 functions/com.cibo.provenance.Add/1.0/inputs-to-output/805b0523984a5b175938cfbdcd04015d6ee41ec4/cbf6eb1142cf44792e76a86e0d32fd89f94935a9/DUMMY-COMMIT/1955.11.12T22.04.00Z
 ```

-The inputs-to-output path is a zero-size file is the central assertion specific inputs generate a given output.
+The inputs-to-output path is a zero-size file is the central assertion that specific inputs yield a given output.
 It is
 the last path saved, and is the path that allows subsequent functions to "shortcut" past an actual run.

 Note that the above captures the exact commit and build at which the implementation was called to produce the output.